+A proposed rule change filed under Rule 19b-4(f)(6) normally does not become operative prior to 30 days after the date of filing.
+Rule 19b-4(f)(6)(iii), however, permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange respectfully requests that the Commission waive the 30-day operative delay so that the proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act and paragraph (f)(6) of Rule 19b-4 thereunder.
-Waiver of the operative delay is consistent with the protection of investors and the public interest because it would allow the Exchange to immediately extend the current clearly erroneous execution pilot program to the close of business on October 20, 2020, thereby extending the protections provided by this pilot program without interruption while the Exchange, the other national securities exchanges and FINRA continue to consider a permanent proposal for clearly erroneous execution reviews.
+Waiver of the operative delay is consistent with the protection of investors and the public interest because it would allow the Exchange to immediately extend the current clearly erroneous execution pilot program to the close of business on April 20, 2021, thereby extending the protections provided by this pilot program without interruption while the Exchange and other self-regulatory organizations consider whether further amendments to these rules are appropriate.